 Jira Integration

-Connect NirmIQ to Atlassian Jira for seamless change management and requirements traceability.
+Connect NirmIQ to Atlassian Jira for change management and requirements traceability.

 Overview